rbgvictoria/keybase_model/docs/processing-key-files.md

 <caption>

-**Figure 19** All possible object relationships between Keys, Leads and Items.
+**Figure 17** All possible object relationships between Keys, Leads and Items in KeyBase.
 Couplets and shortcut are demarcated by boxes with a broken outline.

 </caption>